Du4nG/SSG-2/content/posts/loop/index.md

 Maybe I don't trust myself, but I trust the processs.
 It only hurts more because nobody's in the wrong with great power comes great electricity bill
-Her actings good, maybe a little too good :)
+Her actings good, maybe a little too good ?
+Your words cut deep, deeper than any blade
 Who Saw the Peacock Dance in the Jungle the debris at the end of the universe uh , Control-Alt-Delete, I guess ?